 It’s hard not to notice Kinryu Ramen’s huge dragon sign in Dotonbori.
 Established in 1982, the chain brought then-rare tonkotsu pork-bone broth to Osaka as its focus.
 Nowadays, it’s one of Osaka’s biggest ramen chains.
 It only has two types of ramen on the menu: Tonkotsu and chashu ramen.
 Surprisingly, even though it constantly has a line to wait in, it moves pretty quickly, making this a perfect spot to stop at during a busy day of sightseeing.

 Kinryu Ramen’s interior also stands out.
 Drawing inspiration from food stalls, the founder arranged for seats to be tatami mats guests would sit on in front of their tables.
-This gives it the appeal of being able to take your shoes off and rest as you enjoy your ramen.
+This gives it the appeal of being able to take your shoes off and rest as you enjoy some of the best ramen in Osaka.

 Kinryu Ramen Dotonbori-ten金龍ラーメン 道頓堀店